Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

 \subsection{Inferring response measuring instantaneous phase and amplitude}

 The idea of the approach is straightforward.
 Suppose we perturb the oscillator by a sequence of pulses at instants $t_k$ and measure the system's output $s(t)$.
-Computing the instantaneous phase and amplitude of $s(t)$ before and after each pulse, we obtain the phase shift and amplitude variation as functions of the stimulation's phase.
+Computing the instantaneous phase and amplitude of $s(t)$ before and after each pulse, we obtain the phase shift and amplitude variation as functions of the stimulation phase.
 To obtain a reasonable estimation of these functions, we have to apply the pulses at different phases -- we ensure this by either using stimulation with a period incommensurate with that of the unperturbed oscillator or by choosing random $t_k$.

-Let the instantaneous phase and amplitude immediately before and after a finite-width stimulus be $\vp_{a,b,}$ and $a_{a,b}$, respectively, where $a$ and $b$ stand for ``after'' and ``before''.
-From these quantities, we obtain the empirical PRC $Z_{\cal P}(\vp_b)=(\vp_a-\vp_b-\w \delta)/f$, where $\delta$ is the pulse's width, $\w$ is the frequency of the unperturbed oscillation, and $f$ is the normalization factor.
-Next, following Duchet et al.~\cite{Duchet_et_al-20}, we introduce the empirical amplitude response curve (ARC) as $A(\vp)=a_a/a_b$, to be distinguished from IRC.
+Let the instantaneous phase and amplitude immediately before and after a finite-width stimulus be $\vp_{s,e}$ and $a_{s,e}$, respectively, where indices $s$ and $e$ stand for ``start'' and ``end''.
+From these quantities, we obtain the empirical PRC $Z_{\cal P}(\vp_s)=(\vp_e-\vp_s-\w \delta)/f$, where $\delta$ is the pulse's width, $\w$ is the frequency of the unperturbed oscillation, and $f$ is the normalization factor.
+Next, following Duchet et al.~\cite{Duchet_et_al-20}, we introduce the empirical amplitude response curve (ARC) as $A(\vp)=a_e/a_s$, to be distinguished from IRC.
 Below, we explore the performance of three different techniques.